What is the date of Riverfire by Australian Retirement Trust in 2023?

 Why is there a new name for Riverfire?

-Sunsuper has been involved with Brisbane Festival for 14 years and was the proud sponsor of Riverfire for more than a decade.
-Sunsuper has now merged with QSuper to become Australian Retirement Trust who will continue to support this wonderful community celebration and play a major role in bringing Riverfire to Brisbane into the future.
+Sunsuper has been involved with Brisbane Festival for 15 years and the proud sponsor of Riverfire for more than a decade.
+Sunsuper merged with QSuper in 2022 to become Australian Retirement Trust who continue to support this wonderful community celebration and play a major role in bringing Riverfire to Brisbane into the future.

 Why has Riverfire moved to the start of the Festival?

 We believe Riverfire by Australian Retirement Trust is a spectacular way to kickstart the excitement for 23 days of joy and wonder across our city and suburbs.

 With Riverfire by Australian Retirement Trust now on opening weekend, we can bookend Brisbane Festival with another major celebration on closing weekend – mark your diary and stay tuned for more news on what’s planned.

 Another bonus in moving Riverfire by Australian Retirement Trust forward is that it no longer clashes with school holidays when many families go away, so now they can all enjoy the most spectacular night of the year.